 There’s a chill in the air tonight, and my bed feels especially chilly because you’re not here with me.
 It’s true, I still think about you, and how we would cuddle on nights like this, talking and laughing.
 The look in your eyes warming me like a summer night.
 There was never anyone like you before, and while there have been others, there has never been anyone like you since.
 The others all had qualities that made them unique, and though I know I shouldn’t have, when I compared them to you, they could never quite measure up to you.
 Each kiss only reminded me of the kisses we shared.
 Each smile only made me long for yours that much more.
 I suppose the thought of you and what we had will always haunt me.
 My heart still belongs to you.
 If that is a good or bad thing, I don’t know, but I know it is true.

-The final bows have been taken the stage lights begin to dim and the curtain comes down.
-It just me all alone in a quiet and empty room and now with no need to pretend this mask I can remove.
+The final bows have been taken, the stage lights begin to dim, and the curtain comes down.
+It was just me alone in a quiet and empty room, and now with no need to pretend this mask I can remove.

-The mask, my face to the world, it hides my true feelings, my true emotions.
-Alone and without my mask I can be who I really am if only just for a few fleeting seconds.
+The mask, my face to the world, hides my true feelings, my real emotions.
+Alone and without my mask, I can be who I am, if only just for a few fleeting seconds.